 Myth 1: Chiropractors Only Treat Back Pain

-This simply isn't true.
-A chiropractor takes many similar courses to traditional medical students: anatomy, neurology, pathology, and biochemistry.
-They know more about the human body than just the spine, but through their practice, they acknowledge that significance that spinal strength can play in overall wellbeing.
-The spine is connected to the nervous system, so if there are pinched nerves or other issues, symptoms can surface elsewhere in the body.
-Here are just a few common conditions that can be neutralized by comprehensive chiropractic care:
+While back pain is one of the most common problems chiropractors treat, the truth is that they treat a wide variety of conditions.
+A chiropractor takes many similar courses to traditional medical students including anatomy, neurology, pathology, and biochemistry.
+They know more about the human body than just the spine, but through their practice, they acknowledge the significance that spinal strength can play in overall wellbeing.
+The spine is connected to the nervous system, so pinched nerves and other issues can produce symptoms in other parts of the body.

 Myth 2: Chiropractors Aren't As Educated As Physicians